vineethchennuru/CMSE-Project/Readme.md

 ## To run the app in your local system

-To run this app you should have python installed in your system, you can install it from here : [Python](https://www.python.org/downloads/)
+You should have python installed in your system, you can install it from here : [Python](https://www.python.org/downloads/)

 Clone or download the above code to your local system.